Şükrullah: Biography

 Şükrullah was born in 1388 and his father's name was Şehâbeddin Ahmed.
 He entered the Ottoman service in 1409.
-He served as judge in Bursa.
-In 1449, Şükrullah was sent by Murad II to the Qoyunlu Confederacy as an ambassador.
-It was here, during the reign of Jahan Shah, that he encountered a history of the Oghuz Turks.
+He served as judge (qadi) in Bursa.
+In 1449, Şükrullah was sent by Sultan Murad II to the Qara Qoyunlu Confederacy as an ambassador.
+It was here, during the reign of Jahan Shah, that he became interested in the history of the Oghuz Turks.